HimaniD27/MarketingStrategy_bellabeat/README.md

 >Locate the folder of this project on your computer.

 4. Open R Studio:
->Inside the project folder, find a file named "bellaRstudio.Rproj".
+>Inside the project folder, find a file named [bellaRstudio.Rproj](https://github.com/HimaniD27/MarketingStrategy_bellabeat/blob/main/bellaRstudio.Rproj).
 >Open this file, and it will automatically open RStudio.

 5. Run Code:
->RStudio will automatically open the file named "bella.R".
+>RStudio will automatically open the file named [bella.R](https://github.com/HimaniD27/MarketingStrategy_bellabeat/blob/main/bella.R).
 >Or from the Files pane, open this file and run the code inside.

 6. View Plots: